jrroosevelt/VS2PCG/VS2PCG_glossary.md

 # Dodge
-This character cannot be Range attacked
+This character cannot be Range attacked.

 # Duplicate